-- PIONIER is not offered for MPs as the long-term performance cannot be guaranteed until the cooling pump issue is resolved. - EFOSC2: The instrument will be decommissioned once SoXS is ready for science operations, which is expected to take place in Period 113.
-Therefore, EFOSC2 is not offered for MPs given the operational constraints at La Silla. - HARPS: and NIRPS: are not offered for MPs, given the operational constraints at La Silla.
+- CRIRES: LPs and MPs are only offered for spectroscopic modes, not polarimetric or spectroastrometric modes. - ERIS: The instrument can be requested for LPs and MPs in the modes offered for Period 112. - ESPRESSO: ESPRESSO LPs and MPs are only offered in 1-UT mode. - MATISSE: The instrument is offered for LPs and MPs except with the new HIGH+ setting or the new GRA4MAT mode, which requires further characterisation. - PIONIER is not offered for LPs and MPs as the long term performance cannot be guaranteed until the cooling pump issue is resolved. - EFOSC2: The instrument will be decommissioned once SoXS is ready for science operations, which is expected to take place by the end of Period 112.
+Therefore, EFOSC2 is not offered for MPs given the operational constraints at La Silla. - HARPS: and NIRPS: are only offered for LPs but not for MPs, given the operational constraints at La Silla.

-4.4 Guaranteed Time Observations
+4.5 Guaranteed Time Observations